hno2/blog/content/Theater/theatre.md

 summary: I did a lot of theater at University.
 This is my recollection.
 ---

-I was never a real theatre kid in school.
+I was never a classic theatre kid in school.
 So why am I so obsessed with theatre now?

-To say I was not a theatre kid is not completely honest.
-Truth is I was on stage for two school musicals, but that was purely based on me being in the school choir.
-My school also had a small theatre, but I was not on stage there but active behind the scenes in lighting and sound.
-After I finished school and started studying in Karlsruhe everybody I meet had done more or bigger shows or was even working for some event tech company.
-So I decided no more theatre for me.
+That is not entirely true, though.
+I did two school musicals because I sang in the choir, and I spent time backstage doing lights and sound.
+But when I moved to Karlsruhe for university, it felt like everyone around me had done bigger shows and had more experience.
+For a while, I told myself: no more theatre.

 ## Loriotesk!
-After a two year hiatus, I was approached by a friend of mine, who asked me if I am interested in playing theatre.
-He thought I was a funny guy so he guessed comedy might suit me.
-I did not take me much to say yes so a couple of weeks later we, a team of six, went on to develop a play made up of Loriot pieces, directed and played by us.
+After a two-year hiatus, a friend asked if I wanted to join a theatre project.
+He said comedy might suit me, and he was right.
+A few weeks later, six of us were developing a play from Loriot sketches, directing and performing it ourselves.

-We completely reinterpreted and connected these broadly known sketches to tell a hilarious story of failing relationships, boredom, and media.
+We reinterpreted and connected these well-known scenes into one story about relationships, boredom, and media.
+By the end of the run, I was completely hooked again.
-So say at least I was hooked now.
-Immediately after playing the last show I went on to the next one.

 ![Loriotesk Production](../images/theatre/loriotesk.jpeg) *Loriotesk: The TV is not why our relationship is in shambles*

 ## Jugend Ohne Gott / The Age of Fishes
-The Age of Fishes was my first project with the Junges Staatstheater Karlsruhe and was directed by [Jakob Weiss](https://jakobweiss.de/).
-In this play, I was part of the speaking choir of pupils.
-The Age of Fishes by Horváth tells the story of a teacher and his fascist students.
+The Age of Fishes was my first project with Junges Staatstheater Karlsruhe, directed by [Jakob Weiss](https://jakobweiss.de/).
+I was part of the pupils' speaking choir.
+Horvath's story follows a teacher facing the violent, unreflected ideology of his fascist students.

-The Teacher is confronted with the unreflected ideology of the dictatorial system when the conflicts seething in camp get out of control and a murder is committed.
-This play depicts the coldness and mendacity of a fascist society, in which a lost youth grows up without freedom and ideals.
-The teacher's questions about responsibility, morality and the necessity of one's actions are more urgent today.
+The play asks urgent questions about responsibility, morality, and action in a society shaped by fear and lies.
 ![The teacher and his students in Age of Fishes](../images/theatre/jog.jpg) *The teacher and his students in Age of Fishes (Photo: Felix Grünschloß)*

-I was on stage for this piece over 30 times, while it was seen by more than 3000 viewers, including a guest performance in Pakistan.
-After many shows, I had the chance to discuss the topics of this piece and theatre in general with the viewers.
-To share my love and understanding regarding theatre as a living construct with visiting pupils meant a lot to me.
-This play, in combination with daily news and stories of senior visitors about their experiences with fascist systems, showed me the analogies to the more than one current event in Germany.
-This was alarming.
+I performed this piece more than 30 times for over 3,000 viewers, including a guest performance in Pakistan.
+After many shows, I got to discuss its themes with audiences, especially students, and those conversations meant a lot to me.

-Being on stage in this production thought me about group dynamics not only concerning fascist regimes but also in reflection on my daily life.
-It is so easy to get hooked on something or someone if they are just loud enough.
-Once you are with the bigger group, no matter what the topic is, you immediately feel empowered.
-Theatre is a safe space were these extreme topics can be discussed.
-While the play looks brutal and martial from an outside perspective backstage the atmosphere is very relaxed and positive.
-Maintaining the same quality of the speaking choir with changing cast needs very high empathy for the other actors and concentration on every single performance.
+The production taught me how group dynamics work, onstage and in everyday life.
+It is easy to get pulled in by loud voices and the comfort of the majority.
+Theatre gave us a safe space to explore these extremes.
+Onstage it looked harsh and militaristic; backstage it required empathy, precision, and deep trust.

 ## Woyzeck
-Woyzeck was a production directed by Manuel Schüler with twelve young actors from Karlsruhe.
-Woyzeck is a German classic written by Georg Büchner.
-Woyzeck is a young soldier who lives with his wife Marie and their child.
-With immense pressure coming not only from medical experiments but also from his peers and society makes his mental health deteriorates throughout this play.

-I portrayed the Hauptmann, Woyzecks Chief, who is regularly shaved by him and also puts sexual pressure on him.
-Working on this role was challenging especially with a very short time for rehearsals.
-This play contained complex motives of oppression, mania and complicated relationships.
-Therefore a lot of character work and sensitivity were required to portrait this character naturally and truthfully.
-Getting an outside perspective is very unusual but Theater can be a way to learn how you appear to others.
+Woyzeck, directed by Manuel Schüler with twelve young actors from Karlsruhe, is one of those plays that cuts deep.
+Buchner's story shows how social pressure, humiliation, and medical abuse break a person down.

+I played the Hauptmann, Woyzeck's superior.
+It was a demanding role, especially with limited rehearsal time, because the piece is full of oppression, dependency, and unstable relationships.
+It asked for careful character work and a lot of sensitivity.

+For me, theatre is one of the few places where you can truly see how you appear to others and what your presence does in a room.

 ## tick, tick...
 BOOM!
 tick, tick...
-BOOM! is a rock musical by the American Tony Award Winner and Pulitzer awardee Jonathan Larsons.
+BOOM! is a rock musical by Jonathan Larson.

-Over the time of almost two years, I developed and managed this project as a project lead and dramaturg.
-This musical consisted of a team of over 20 volunteers, including technicians, band, director and scenery.
-It was a tremendous challenge to bring (and keep) together this team of diverse people from different backgrounds.
-Producing theatre means that everything and everyone has to come together perfectly and at the same time.
+Over nearly two years, I developed and managed this project as project lead and dramaturg.
+More than 20 volunteers were involved: technicians, band, director, and set team.
+Keeping that many people aligned was hard and beautiful at the same time.

-The story hits the heart of my generation:
-Jon, an aspiring composer.
-Jon is on the edge of turning thirty and worries that he has made the wrong career choices.
-He tries to write music for a living but is not successful.
-His best friend since childhood Michael gave up arts and now has a lucrative marketing job and his girlfriend Susan wants to move away from New York for a better job.
-Jon sees turning thirty as the *"end of youth"* and must decide between his passion and being successful.
+The story hit close to home for my generation.
+Jon is about to turn thirty and feels torn between artistic purpose and financial security.
+That tension between passion and "success" felt very real.

 ![Jon and Micheal throwing paper over the band](../images/theatre/tick.JPG) *Jon and Micheal throwing paper over the band (Photo: Ramona Just)*